jghorton14/raspi-dashcam/README.md

 # raspi-dashcam
-Raspberry Pi dashcam that records .h264 to usb
+Raspberry Pi dashcam that records .h264 to usb, upload to s3 bucket when wifi available

 ### Instructions
 * npm i